Competing Orders and Anomalies

-We comment one more point in connection with spin-liquids.
-With extra gauge structure in the minimal model, fermions can be matched with fractionalized particles, spinons.
-In a symmetric phase, the ground state describes a spin liquid, and the phase transition connects it with a symmetry broken phase .
-Anomaly and counting of low energy degrees of freedom constrains the theory significantly.
-Since $U(1)$ gauge field is not confined in $4D$, the extra gauge group cannot be $U(1)$ because the $U(1)$ gauge survives after symmetry breaking (gapped fermions)and there are no gauge fields in symmetry broken phases.
-Thus, the emergent gauge structure of spin-liquids {\it should} be non-abelian with aymptotic degrees of freedom, so spinors should be strongly coupled.

-In this paper, we investigate non-abelian anomalies in an exotic class of quantum phase transitions between competing orders, described by WZW-NLSM in $2D$ and $4D$.
-The presence of the WZW term prohibits conventional $\epsilon=D-2$ and large $N$ expansion methods.
-Applying the 't Hooft matching condition, it is shown that the universality class of the models is qualitatively different from the conventional $\varphi^4$ theory's, thus the models describe physics beyond the LGW paradigm.
-The presence of anomalies enforces massless excitation in whole phase diagrams unless protecting symmetries, $SO(D+2)$, are explicitly broken.
-In a sharp contrast to the $\varphi^4$ theory, symmetric ground states of WZW-NLSMs are not uniquely determined without high energy information.
+In this paper, we investigate non-abelian anomalies in quantum phase transitions with competing orders.
+We show that the WZW-NLSMs in $2D$ and $4D$ have quantum anomalies by calculating the anomaly coefficients.
+Non-perturbative nature of the anomalies allows us to investigate not only a symmetry broken phase in weak coupling limit but also a symmetric phase in strong coupling limit even though the presence of the WZW term prohibits conventional $\epsilon=D-2$ and large $N$ expansion methods.
+Applying the 't Hooft matching condition, it is shown that the universality class of the models is qualitatively different from the conventional $\varphi^4$ theory's.
+In sharp contrast to the $\varphi^4$ theory, symmetric ground states of WZW-NLSMs contain massless excitation though their numbers are not uniquely determined.
 Thus, we construct the minimal model and investigate its properties under anisotropy perturbation.
-Then, we extend the model to more general ones and discuss implication of the anomalies in competing order physics in spin-orbit coupled systems.

-Non-perturbative nature of anomalies sheds new light on our understanding in physics even beyond $2D$.
-Quantum phase transitions associated with continuous symmetry anomalies enforce massless excitation in whole phase diagrams unless anomaly protecting symmetries are broken.
-Further research on anomalies, for example, parity anomaly in odd spacetime dimensions and mixed anomalies with gravity (thermal effects) in connection with topological phases (NLSM with the theta term) are desirable.
+Then, we extend the model to more general ones and discuss implication of the anomalies in competing order physics.
+Further research on anomalies, for example, parity anomaly in odd space-time dimensions and mixed anomalies with gravity (thermal effects) in connection with topological phases (NLSM with the theta term) are desirable.

 {\it Acknowledgements:} It is great pleasure to discuss with M. Goykhman, L. Kadanoff, D. Kutasov, S. Lee, S. S. Lee, M. Levin, E. Martinec, M. Roberts, D. T. Son, and P. Wiegmann.
 The author is of particular grateful to D. T. Son for introducing 't Hooft anomaly and $N_c=2$ QCD and to S. Lee for discussion about field theory and differential geometry.
-This work is supported by the Kadanoff Center Fellowship.
+This work is supported by the Kadanoff Center Fellowship and the KAIST start-up funding.